🩺 What Makes A Good Resident?

 Let's face it, the overcrowded department, issues with staffing, and slowly increasing cases of Covid-19 and Influenza would frustrate anyone, and I'm certainly no exception😫.

-Although my mindset showing up for work was a bit glum, I found that my mood would quickly improve after working with some great residents😸.
+Although my mindset showing up for work was less than ideal, I found that my mood would quickly improve after working with some great residents😸.

 So that got me thinking, what makes a good resident?

-Below I've listed four qualities that, in my opinion, make a resident truly stand out.
-If you're a fourth year medical student, keep this list for when you start residency in just a few months!👀
+Here are four qualities I landed on that, in my opinion, make a resident truly stand out.
+If you're a medical student, keep this list for when you start residency and be sure to check out my other helpful articles👀.

 Notice that nowhere on that list do I mention "smart" or "intelligent".
-I've spoken to many different residency program directors and other leadership, and the preference is always for a resident who is teachable rather than one who knows everything🎯.
+I've spoken to many different residency program directors and other leadership, and the answer is always the same: we prefer a resident who is teachable rather than one who knows everything🎯.

 Whether you're a medical student or a current resident, these four qualities can really help you stand out, make better connections, and enhance your overall learning experience.

-📨 Subscribe to Sunday Morning Rounds: My weekly newsletter is filled with tips and resources to you learn, grow, and become a better doctor.
-Click here to subscribe.
+📨 Subscribe to Sunday Morning Rounds: Sign up for my monthly newsletter and receive tips and resources to help you learn, grow, and become a better doctor.